Old Yeller (film): Plot

-Later, the family sees their cow, Rose, stumbling and foaming at the mouth.
-Travis confirms that she is rabid and shoots her.
-While Katie and Lisbeth burn her body that night, a wolf suddenly attacks them.
+Later, a wolf suddenly attacks the family.
 Katie's scream alerts Travis, who runs outside with a rifle, just in time to see Old Yeller fighting off the wolf.
-Travis successfully shoots the wolf, but not before it bites Old Yeller on the neck.
+Travis successfully shoots the wolf, but not before Old Yeller is bitten by it.
 Katie tells Travis that because no healthy wolf would attack near a burning area, the wolf was rabid.
 Katie then suggests shooting Old Yeller, but Travis insists that they instead pen him in the corn crib to see if he shows symptoms of the disease.
 After remaining quarantined, the Coateses believe that Old Yeller escaped infection.
-However, one night, when Travis goes to feed Old Yeller, he growls at him aggressively.
+One night, Travis goes to feed Old Yeller, only to notice he has rabies.
 Travis suspects that Old Yeller may have been infected but says nothing.
-Later that night, Arliss obliviously tries to open the corn crib to release Old Yeller.
-Katie slams the door shut as Old Yeller snarls and tries to attack.
-Katie then tells Travis that Old Yeller is suffering and returns Arliss to the house.
-Katie returns with the rifle, but Travis takes it, reluctantly shoots Old Yeller and departs.
+Katie tells Travis that Old Yeller is suffering and brings the rifle with her, but Travis takes it before reluctantly killing Old Yeller and departing.

-Upset over his dog's death, Travis declines a new puppy sired by Old Yeller.
+Stricken with grief, Travis declines a new puppy sired by Old Yeller.
 Jim then returns with money and gifts for the family.
 Katie tells him about the dog, and Jim discusses it with Travis.
 Upon returning to the farmhouse, Travis observes the puppy stealing a piece of meat, a habit inherited from Old Yeller.
-Travis then accepts the puppy, "Young Yeller," as his new dog.
+Travis then accepts the puppy, "Young Yeller", as his new dog.